-Special Topics in Women & Gender Studies1.0 unitPrerequisites: Admission to the MA(GWGS)1.0 unit
+Special Topics in Women & Gender Studies 1.0 unit Prerequisites: Admission to the MA(GWGS)

 An opportunity for students to examine in-depth a selected topic in women and gender studies that is treated more briefly in another graduate course or a topic that is not covered in another graduate course.
 Topics will vary from year to year.